Back

 • Watch the clip till the end without an option to close it.

-Such ads allow placing more product information compared to banners or native ads.
+Such ads allow for placing more product information compared to banners or native ads.
 It also gives more space for creative ideas: unlike the previous ad types, limited by text and graphical formats, interstitials can come as videos or animations.
 Another advantage is that it’s hard to ignore such an ad, so a message will definitely reach the target user.
 Still, despite these advantages, interstitials are one of the most high-pressure mobile app advertisement types.
 Users don’t know when to expect the next clip to pop up and can’t ignore it like they can with native or banner ads.

 Rewarded Video

 Another full-screen video advertisement option.
 In this case, a user gets a reward for watching an ad.
-This ad type is mainly widespread in the gaming industry where players are offered to watch a video in return for in-game currency.
+This ad type is mainly widespread in the gaming industry, where players are offered to watch a video in return for in-game currency.

-For example, a Dragon Hills player can resurrect their dragon by watching a 30-seconds ad video.
+For example, a Dragon Hills player can resurrect their dragon by watching a 30-second ad video.
 When the next high score is on the line, a player will be just happy to get such an opportunity.

 Dragon Hills offers a player to resurrect a dragon for watching an ad

-While people try to mask off ads in regular apps not to annoy a user, they place them in the foreground in mobile games and back them with in-game currency, extra hit points, or other bonuses.
-The method works out: players don’t only willingly watch another video, but even get disappointed if it’s not there.
+While people try to mask off ads in regular apps so as not to annoy a user, they place them in the foreground in mobile games and back them with in-game currency, extra hit points, or other bonuses.
+The method works out: players don’t only willingly watch another video but even get disappointed if it’s not there.
 What is more, people are ready to watch an ad once more to get a reward.

 The key feature of Rewarded Video ads is that a user switches on a video clip themselves.
 Thus, they must know in advance that they will get a reward.

-The Rewarded Video concept doesn’t work exclusively for games; it can be applied in any other app.
+The Rewarded Video concept doesn’t work exclusively for games; it can be applied to any other app.
 However, a developer must choose the right award so that a user doesn’t get annoyed with this mobile app advertisement type.
 For example, the InShot app offers to watch an ad video to remove a watermark in the right corner of a clip.

 For that, a user needs to do the following: